The law refers to any proposal to sell, transfer or contract out work as 'restructuring' and has developed some specific requirements.

 - redundancy entitlements decided by the Employment Relations Authority (if the employee and the new employer can’t agree).

-ERA can help negotiate redundancies
+The ERA can help negotiate redundancy entitlements in some situations

 The ERA will examine the negotiation process used by the employee and employer, and tell them what more they should use to try and reach an agreement.
 If the ERA decides that further negotiation is not needed, they can set the redundancy entitlements to be provided to the employee.
 If they do this, then the ERA will take into account: